didenamine/Dry_cleaners_app/README.md

 The app is very user friendly so it contain only 3 inputs :<br />
 1 - Name of the client <br />
 2 - Prename of the client <br />
-3 - and then the number which can be phone number or the ranking number(because some owners work with the rank of the clients for example client number 1 will have the number 1 and 2 will take 2 and so on...
+3 - and then the number which can be a phone number or the ranking number(because some owners work with the rank of the clients for example client number 1 will have the number 1 and 2 will take 2 and so on...
 _________________________________________________________
-there is an option where you can choose the clothe name and under it the quantity then there is the add to the command which will add the chosen clothe to the total command but it won't be commited until the whole commande is done which is the function of the last button after the paid Yes or No option
+there is an option where you can choose the clothe name and under it the quantity then there is a button -> add to the command which will add the chosen clothe to the total command but it won't be commited until the whole commande is done which is the function of the last button after the paid Yes or No option
 ________________________________________________________
 The other buttons are <br />
 1 show all records of the clients 'that paid'<br />
 2 show all records of the clients 'that didn't pay'<br />
-3 show the prices and there is an option there to modify a price <br />
+3 show the cloth prices ,  and there is an option there to modify a price <br />
-4 search about a client threw the number it was given while writting the commande -> phone number or rank<br /> 5 delete a client from the data base which is only accessible by the owner threw a password <br />
+4 search about a client threw the number which was given while writting the commande -> phone number or rank<br /> 5 delete a client from the data base which is only accessible by the owner threw a password <br />

 ## Downloading way (not obligatory) :